hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 ## but then we thought, "why stop at system calls?"

-in the first place, note that we are no longer mocking "git responses" in particular, but "system calls" in general. this is a pretty huge "multiplier effect." this got us thinking about things like "web mock", and crazy forays we had gone into years ago with recording API responses from external services (oh tumblr, you were so young).
+in the first place, note that we are no longer stubbing "git responses" in particular, but "system calls" in general. this is a pretty huge "multiplier effect." this got us thinking about things like "web mocked", and crazy forays we had gone into years ago with recording API responses from external services (oh tumblr, you were so young).

-and it was then that we thought, "given how easy it seems that it will be to mock system calls, and given that we are already hand-writing calls to things like ::File#stat (oh by the way we were doing that), and furthermore given that we have stashed away a plan for "live automated tests" anyway, how hard would it really be to mock the filesystem for our purposes?
+and it was then that we thought, "given how easy it seems that it will be to stub system calls, and given that we are already hand-writing calls to things like ::File#stat (oh by the way we were doing that), and furthermore given that we have stashed away a plan for "live automated tests" anyway, how hard would it really be to stub the filesystem for our purposes?

 as we looked at it, we realized that a significant majority of our filesystem interaction happened through ::Pathname. things like `exist?`, `expand_path`,